confluentinc/event-streaming-patterns/docs/event-processing/content-filter.md

 ## References
-* This pattern is derived from [Content Filter](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ContentFilter.html) in Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf
+* This pattern is derived from [Content Filter](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ContentFilter.html) in _Enterprise Integration Patterns_, by Gregor Hohpe and Bobby Woolf.
-* For filtering out entire events from a stream, consider an [Event Filter](../event-processing/event-filter.md).
+* For filtering out entire events from a stream, consider the [Event Filter](../event-processing/event-filter.md) pattern.